Automated guided vehicle: Introduction

 The AGV can tow objects behind them in trailers to which they can autonomously attach.
-The trailers can be used to move raw materials or finished product.
+The trailers can be used to move raw materials or finished products.
 The AGV can also store objects on a bed.
 The objects can be placed on a set of motorized rollers (conveyor) and then pushed off by reversing them.
 AGVs are employed in nearly every industry, including pulp, paper, metals, newspaper, and general manufacturing.
 Transporting materials such as food, linen or medicine in hospitals is also done.

 An AGV can also be called a laser guided vehicle (LGV).
 In Germany the technology is also called Fahrerloses Transportsystem (FTS) and in Sweden förarlösa truckar.
 Lower cost versions of AGVs are often called Automated Guided Carts (AGCs) and are usually guided by magnetic tape.
 The term AMR is sometimes used to differentiate the mobile robots that do not rely in their navigation on extra infrastructure in the environment (like magnetic strips or visual markers) from those that do; the latter are then called AGVs.